cfpb/design-system/docs/templates/1-landing-pages.md

   * Must contain at least 1 component.

-  * Recommended hierarchy of components: image & text components, gray well, and half width link blobs.
+  * Recommended hierarchy of components: [image & text](/design-system/components/info-unit-groups-image-and-text) components,
+  [gray well](/design-system/components/wells), and [half width link blobs](/design-system/components/info-unit-groups-link-blobs).

-  * Gray well component should not be used at the top of this area if the introduction area contains a hero.
+  * The [gray well](/design-system/components/wells) component should not be used at the top of this area if the introduction area contains a hero.

   ##### Area 3: Sidebar

   * Must contain at least 1 component.

   * If using both static and dynamic content, preference for dynamic content to appear above static content.